meta4creations/ditty-news-ticker/readme.txt

 == Changelog ==

+= 1.3.4 =
+* Removed type & mode selections from accidentally showing up in other post types

 = 1.3.3 =
 * Moved type & mode selections out of metaboxes
 * Added a default tick to the mixed type